top of page

 9. Smile, meet and greet.
 Often you may be the first impression someone has of ELCA and of our Lord and Savior.
 Ask yourself this question “Is my speech setting up an opportunity to share Jesus Christ or a need to apologize?”

-Colossians 4:6 Let your speech always be gracious, seasoned with salt...
+“Let your speech always be gracious, seasoned with salt...
+“Colossians 4:6

 Our Relationships:

 1. Develop relationships and a good rapport with your students and their teammates.
 God has placed you in this situation for a purpose.
 Use this opportunity to minister and be an encouragement to others.
 You never know who is hurting and needs your show of God’s love in their life.
-If sports becomes all about you and your student, you need to not participate.
+If sports become all about you and your student, you need to not participate.

 2. Develop relationships and a good rapport with other parents.
 You will need their prayers and support as much as they will need yours.

 3. Develop relationships and a good rapport with parents from other schools.
 Never miss an opportunity to share Jesus Christ with others.
-Promote your school and your students Needless to say, the relationship you develop is a reflection on our entire ministry.
+Promote your school and your students.
+Needless to say, the relationship you develop is a reflection on our entire ministry.

 4. Develop relationships with the coaches: Get to know the coaches.
 Pray for them.
 Communicate with them with an open heart and mind.
 Be open, honest with gentle words.
 Set appointments to meet with the coach rather than ambush them before or after a game.

-John 15:12 This is my commandment, that you love one another as I have loved you.
+“This is my commandment, that you love one another as I have loved you.”
+John 15:12

 Our Unity: